 But the first thing he thinks to do is help out his in-laws?
 There are some of us who take issue just going over to our significant other’s parents to eat lunch.

-This story offers a glimpse into Saban’s life that is rarely seen, and it doesn’t stop with a simple family donation.
+This story offers a glimpse into Saban?s life that is rarely seen behind the spotlight of his multiple national titles, and it doesn?t stop with a simple family donation.

 Nick and Terry Saban devote a vast amount of personal resources and time to Nick’s Kids Foundation, a charitable organization they founded in 1998 to help children, students and teachers reach their full potentials all over Alabama and the Southeastern United States.

 One quote on the foundation’s website, said by Nick Saban’s father, is all you need to know about where the true character of college football’s premier coach came from:

 Nick Saban is arguably the greatest football coach who ever lived.
 He might also be one of the greatest men to ever give back to the people who need it most.